-- 12.1 If an Equity Officer or a qualified person from outside the organization (subject to the approval of the Equity Officers) agrees to act as a mediator, that person will begin to help the parties settle the Complaint within 10 working days of the Complaint's submission and complete the Mediation within 20 working days, unless an extension is needed.
+12.1 If an Equity Officer or a qualified person from outside the organization (subject to the approval of the Equity Officers) agrees to act as a mediator, that person will begin to help the parties settle the Complaint within 10 working days of the Complaint's submission and complete the Mediation within 20 working days, unless an extension is needed.
 The mediator should not be involved in investigating the Complaint, and should not be asked to represent MCSS at any stage of any proceedings related to the Complaint.
-The Mediation will take place in a private space. - 12.2 In this step of the process, the Claimant will describe specifically what unwelcome behaviours, statements, or materials are making them uncomfortable.
-The Claimant may seek assistance and/or coaching from someone they trust in order to best prepare themselves when speaking with the Respondent.
+The Mediation will take place in a private space.

+- 12.2 Either party has the right to refuse Mediation, without reprisal. - 12.3 In this step of the process, the Claimant will describe specifically what unwelcome behaviours, statements, or materials are making them uncomfortable.
+The Claimant may seek assistance and/or coaching from someone they trust in order to best prepare themselves when speaking with the Respondent which only occurs if neither party refused.
 If either party would like a support person at any point in the informal stage of the process, the support person will be an internal peer.
 The Claimant, Respondent, and Equity Officers will work together towards a mediated resolution to the Complaint.
 Respondent is given an opportunity to stop the behaviour and offer reparation(s) to the Claimant prior to the initiation of the formal resolution process.
-The Claimant has the right to go directly to the formal resolution process. - 12.3 Either party has the right to refuse Mediation, without reprisal. - 12.4 If either implicated party feels as though the informal resolution process has not produced a resolution, then a formal Investigation shall be initiated.
+The Claimant has the right to go directly to the formal resolution process. - 12.4 If either implicated party feels as though the informal resolution process has not produced a resolution, then a formal Investigation shall be initiated.